 But it, nonetheless, said market is growing.
 According to a 1992 Billboard article, kid’s music represented only 0.3 percent of all music sales in the U.S. in 1991, per the RIAA (a still-significant $234 million market), but a 2006 Billboard article noted that percentage had grown to 2.8 percent by 2004—the first time the mark had ever topped 1 percent.
 (Occasionally, a total whopper emerges: Pinkfong’s take on the campfire song “Baby Shark” quickly became the most popular kid’s song of all time, hitting the Billboard Top 40 and going diamond largely thanks to YouTube.)

-More recently, pop-rap superstar Lil Nas X found a lot of success targeting kids with his music, even going so far as to release a children’s book back in January—which proved a problem when, two months later, he upset a lot of parents by taking his music in an edgy new direction.
+More recently, pop-rap superstar Lil Nas X found a lot of success targeting kids with his music, even going so far as to release a children’s book—which proved a problem when, two months later, he upset a lot of parents by taking his music in an edgy new direction.

 To put this all another way: There has always been a small but important market for music targeted at kids, but it has not always been large enough to have a home on the radio.
 But one did eventually re-emerge … with Radio Disney its clearest success story.